Nine immigrants who helped make America great

 Physician, researcher and public health champion Dr. Wafaa El-Sadr: Egypt

 Egyptian-American global health physician Dr. Wafaa El-Sadr was raised in Cairo by parents with a mission to help the poor.
-Born into an affluent family, El-Sadr volunteered with her parents, who were both doctors, to help impoverished people in the Mediterranean region and developed a passion for helping others.
+El-Sadr volunteered with her parents, who were both doctors, to help impoverished people in the Mediterranean region and developed a passion for helping others.

 She completed her medical degree at Cairo University in Egypt and went on to receive master's degrees from Columbia University and Harvard University, studying public health and government.

-In her work as an infectious disease specialist, El-Sadr's standards and methods for the treatment of HIV/AIDS and tuberculosis have helped people in places stretching from inner-city Harlem to sub-Saharan Africa.

-Currently a professor of epidemiology at Columbia University, El-Sadr oversees 600 sites in 14 countries that work to establish programs to provide women and their families the services they need to treat and prevent HIV/AIDS.
+In 2003 El-Sadr became founder and director of Columbia University's International Center for AIDS Care and Treatment Programs.
+ICAP has supported 5,750 health facilities in more than 30 countries that work to provide women and their families services to treat and prevent HIV/AIDS, according to Columbia University.

 El-Sadr has served as an adviser to the US Food and Drug Administration and the US Centers for Disease Control and Prevention, and is a current adviser to the World Health Organization.

-Note: Correction: In an earlier version of this story, CNN used older data for the total number of programs and countries served by El-Sadr and ICAP.
-Those numbers have been updated.
-The story was also updated to reflect new information about El-Sadr's biography.